stuartellis/stuartellis-site-hugo/content/articles/python-toolbox.md

 For simple Websites and services, use the [Flask](http://flask.pocoo.org/) framework.
 Flask itself provides the basic package of features that you need for a Web application, and the framework has [a wide range of extensions](http://flask.pocoo.org/extensions/) to add more capabilities.

 Use either [Django](http://www.djangoproject.com/) or [Pyramid](https://trypyramid.com/) for larger projects.
 Django provides a set of custom tools and libraries that closely integrate together.
+The main Django framework has features for content Websites, whilst [Django REST Framework](https://www.django-rest-framework.org/) is specifically for building APIs.
 Pyramid offers a modular framework for integrating third-party Python libraries together into custom Web applications.

 All of these Web frameworks follow the WSGI standard for synchronous Python Web applications.
 This enables you to choose between many options for hosting your Python projects.
 In each case, a WSGI server such as [Gunicorn](https://gunicorn.org/) runs your code on the host system.

-Several commercial services provide fully managed systems, so that you can deploy Python applications without any setting up or maintaining any servers yourself.
+Several commercial services offer fully managed systems, so that you can deploy applications without any setting up or maintaining any servers yourself.
 These services include [Google App Engine](https://cloud.google.com/appengine/), [Heroku](https://www.heroku.com/) and [Python Anywhere](https://www.pythonanywhere.com/).

 If you need more control over the infrastructure that your application uses, consider using containers and a Kubernetes service, rather than setting up a cluster of Web servers.
-[Red Hat OpenShift](https://www.openshift.com/), [DigitalOcean Kubernetes](https://www.digitalocean.com/products/kubernetes/) or [Google Kubernetes Engine](https://cloud.google.com/kubernetes-engine/).
+Kubernetes services include [Red Hat OpenShift](https://www.openshift.com/), [DigitalOcean Kubernetes](https://www.digitalocean.com/products/kubernetes/) and [Google Kubernetes Engine](https://cloud.google.com/kubernetes-engine/).

 [Full Stack Python](https://www.fullstackpython.com) provides a comprehensive guide to building Web applications with Python.